 The main challenge for the above (de)compression algorithm is to balance the expressiveness of $\p$ and the computation cost of $\{l_{i}(x), h_{i}(x)\}_{i=1}^{D}$.
 On the one hand, highly expressive probability models such as energy-based models \citep{lecun2006tutorial,ranzato2007unified} can potentially achieve high compression ratios at the cost of slow runtime, which is due to the requirement of estimating the model's normalizing constant.
 On the other hand, models that make strong independence assumptions (\eg n-gram, fully-factorized) are cheap to evaluate but lack the expressiveness to model complex distributions over structured data such as images.\footnote{ Flow-model-based neural compression algorithms adopt $\p$ defined on mutually independent latent variables (denoted $\Z$), and improve expressiveness by learning bijection functions between $\Z$ and $\X$ (\ie the input space).
 This is orthogonal to our approach of directly learn better $\p$.
-Furthermore, we can naturally integrate proposed expressive $\p$ with the bijection functions and achieve better performance as demonstrated in \cref{sec:pc+flow}.}
+Furthermore, we can naturally integrate the proposed expressive $\p$ with bijection functions and achieve better performance as demonstrated in \cref{sec:pc+flow}.}

-This paper explores the middle-ground between the above two extremes.
-Specifically, we ask: \emph{are there probabilistic models that are both expressive and permit efficient computation of the conditional probabilities in \cref{eq:def-ranges}?} This question can be answered in its affirmative by establishing a new class of tractable lossless compression algorithms using Probabilistic Circuits (PCs) \citep{choiprobabilistic}, which are neural networks that can compute various probabilistic queries efficiently.
+This paper explores the middle ground between the above two extremes.
+Specifically, we ask: \emph{are there probabilistic models that are both expressive and permit efficient computation of the conditional probabilities in \cref{eq:def-ranges}?} This question can be answered in the affirmative by establishing a new class of tractable lossless compression algorithms using Probabilistic Circuits (PCs) \citep{choiprobabilistic}, which are neural networks that can compute various probabilistic queries efficiently.
 In the following, we overview the empirical and theoretical results of the proposed (de)compression algorithm.